National Credit Union Administration (NCUA).

 The Petition argued that a rule on guidance is necessary to bind future agency leadership and staff to the 2018 Statement's terms.
-The Petition also suggested there are ambiguities in the 2018 Statement concerning how supervisory guidance is used in connection with matters requiring attention, matters requiring immediate attention (collectively, MRAs), as well as in connection with other supervisory actions that should be clarified through a rulemaking.
+The Petition also suggested there are ambiguities in the 2018 Statement concerning how supervisory guidance is used in connection with matters requiring attention, matters requiring immediate attention (collectively, MRAs for banks), as well as in connection with other supervisory actions that should be clarified through a rulemaking.
+As explained in the next section, the NCUA examiners use a notification similar to an MRA called a Document of Resolution (DOR).
 Finally, the Petition called for the rulemaking to implement changes in the agencies' standards for issuing MRAs.
-Specifically, the Petition requested that the agencies limit the role of MRAs to addressing circumstances in which there is a violation of a statute, regulation, or order, or demonstrably unsafe or unsound practices.
+Specifically, the Petition requested that the agencies limit the role of MRAs to addressing circumstances in which there is a violation of a statute, Start Printed Page 7951regulation, or order, or demonstrably unsafe or unsound practices.

 II.
 The Proposed Rule and Comments Received

-On November 5, 2020, the agencies issued a proposed rule (Proposed Rule or Proposal) that would have codified the 2018 Statement, with clarifying changes, as an appendix to proposed rule text.
+On November 5, 2020, the agencies issued a proposed rule (Proposed Rule) that would codify the 2018 Statement, with clarifying changes, as an appendix to proposed rule text.

-The Proposed Rule would have superseded the 2018 Statement.
-The rule text would have provided that an amended version of the 2018 Statement is binding on each respective agency.
+The Proposed Rule would supersede the 2018 Statement.
+The rule text would also provide that the amended version of the 2018 Statement is binding on each respective agency.

 Clarification of the 2018 Statement